davidasberg/dgi22_project/docs/_posts/2022-05-02-Project_Spec.md

 # DH2323 Project Specification

 We aim for an A grade.
-We are going to use the Unity3D engine for our implementation.
+We are going to use the Unity3D engine to render procedurally generated clouds.

 Link to our blog: https://davidasberg.github.io/dgi22_project/